Best Books for Winter Reading

 The Winter Guest book

 The Winter Guest by Pam Jenoff.
 This historical fiction WWII book was published in 2014.
-It is set in winter, so it is perfect for this time of year.
+It is set in winter, which is perfect for this time of year.

 Winter Nonfiction Books